-This set can include any subset of the resources proved by the ALTO Server, and may include resources defined in linked IRDs.
+This set may be any subset of the ALTO Server's resources, and may include resources defined in linked IRDs.
 However, it is RECOMMENDED that the ALTO Server select a set that is closed under the resource dependency relationship.
-That is, if an Update Stream's "uses" set includes resource R1, and resource R1 depends on ("uses") resource R0, then the Update Stream's "uses" set should include R0 as well as R1.
+That is, if an Update Stream's "uses" set includes resource R1, and resource R1 depends on ("uses") resource RO, then the Update Stream's "uses" set should include RO as well as R1.
 For example, an Update Stream for a Cost Map SHOULD also provide updates for the Network Map upon which that Cost Map depends.

-6.6.
+7.6.
 Response